pangers/Intelligence-iOS-Framework/README.md

 In this section we detail how to Integrate IntelligenceSDK for both Objective-C and Swift based projects.

-We can import the SDK through Cocoapods, Carthage or Import manually to your application
+We can import the SDK through Cocoapods, Carthage or Import Manually to your application

 #### For Cocoapods project ####